BaileyDalton007/Epidemic-Simulator/README.md

 Under the ```Data``` tab are the controls to generate population sets.
 The population slider determines the size of the population.
 The random seed input takes an integer and uses it as a seed to produce the random positions of the points with ```np.random.seed()```.
-This allows for population reproducibility for population and seed are the same.
+This allows for population reproducibility if population and seed are the same.
 If no seed is input the default value is 0

 ![image](https://user-images.githubusercontent.com/59097689/152482746-68431e60-e42b-45b5-a199-6dfb24a40091.png)